 But I do feel a great deal of Eschatological confusion comes from people assuming Babylon is the Beast's capital.
 Chris White tying his Jerusalem as Mystery Babylon into his Antichrist as a Jewish False Messiah theory is dependent on that assumption.
 Same with the Pope as the Antichrist and/or False Prophet views.

 Mystery Babylon wields power over the Beast, hence riding it, but the Beast later turns on her.
 I actually feel it makes little sense if that city is his political capital.
-I in fact feel there is no guarantee the Beast or False Prophet will ever set foot in Babylon, though they certainly could.
+I in fact feel there is no guarantee the Beast or False Prophet will ever set foot in Babylon personally, though they certainly could.
 The events of the Sixth and Seventh Bowls imply to me that the Beast is West of the Euphrates while Babylon is East of it.

 This is also a good time for me to remind people that while I feel based on the importance of the Euphrates in Revelation as well as Zechariah 5, that Revelation's Babylon must be in Mesopotamia.
 I do not feel it needs to be the Babylon of Hammurabi and Nebuchadnezzar.
 Because I've already argued Eridu was the Babel of Genesis 10 and 11.
 And I find it interesting how H. G. Wells chose Basra for his Things To Come.
 Other cities that have rivaled Babylon as the regional capital include Nineveh (Nahum uses Whore of Babylon like terminology), Seleucia and Baghdad.